 4. Replace as you need, not before

-After diving into the world of non-toxic products, I had the urge to throw away every single product and start over.
+After diving into the world of non-toxic products, I felt compelled to throw away every single product and start over.
 But that is wasteful, hard on our environment, and can be very expensive.

 Instead, use up the products you have and replace them with safer alternatives when they’re empty.

 - A harsh toner for an alcohol-free one

 - Chemical-laden cleaning supplies for DIY vinegar-based ones

 - A highly-toxic baby wash for this amazingly gentle one